Hendrix-CS/csci285/labs/optimization.md

 * 10 points for well-written explanation of data provenance, discussion of each graph, and summary.
 * 10 points for TSP Extensions code
 * 10 points for GA Extensions code
-* 10 points for Intertellar Journey code
+* 10 points for Interstellar Journey code